-The Department of Corrections states the bill would have an indeterminable impact on the number of parole violations associated with the use of cannabis and may cause a decrease in violation rates.
-This bill may also reduce state expenditures as an indeterminable number of individuals that would have their sentences annulled for prior convictions.
+The Department of Corrections states the bill would have an indeterminable impact on the number of parole violations associated with the use of cannabis that may cause a decrease in violation rates.
+This bill would also have an impact on state expenditure as an indeterminable number of individuals that would have their sentences annulled for prior convictions.

-The Department of Health and Human Services indicates this bill would have an indeterminable impact on state revenues and expenditures due to the potential variability of sales revenue and unknowns around the potential increase in consumption, treatment utilization, prevention needs, and associated costs.
+The Department of Health and Human Services indicates this bill would have an indeterminable impact on state revenues and expenditures due to the potential variability of sales revenue and unknowns around potential increase in consumption, treatment utilization, prevention needs, and associated costs.
 The Department's Bureau of Drug and Alcohol Services states there is considerable uncertainty about the impact that legalizing cannabis in New Hampshire would have on public budgets.
+The uncertainty is due to unknowns around potential increases in consumption, treatment utilization, prevention needs, and all associated costs.
 The Department reports the science is currently unsettled on the causal effects of cannabis on psychoses, schizophrenia, and drugged driving.
 The Department is unable to determine if these areas would be impacted and create additional costs.
 Evidence supporting the treatment needs for cannabis use disorder, however, is documented, and it is assumed that treatment costs would increase with cannabis legalization, although such costs are also indeterminable.
-The Department assumes it will need an additional Program Specialist IV position starting in FY 2026 at cost of approximately \$93,000 for salary and benefits.
-This position would be responsible for:
+The Department assumes the Cannabis Commission could receive revenue of up to \$700,000 in FY 2025 from the issuance of dual-use certificates to the seven currently registered alternative treatment center dispensary locations (\$10,000 application fee and \$90,000 certificate fee).
+Issuance of a dual-use certificate would allow taxable sales of cannabis to adult consumers by alternative treatment centers.
+The Department assumes it would need an additional Program Specialist IV position starting in FY 2026 at cost of approximately \$93,000 for salary and benefits.
+The position would be responsible for:

-- Coordination and management of the new Substance Abuse Prevention and Recovery Fund. - Planning the development and modification of programs, policies, and procedures.

-Managing and evaluating the work product of state and local programs providing services.
+- Coordination and management of the new Substance Abuse Prevention and Recovery Fund. - Planning the development and modification of programs, policies, and procedures. - Managing and evaluating the work product of state and local programs providing services.